SolaceLabs/pubsubplus-cf-dev/README.md

 This project provides instructions and tools to support installing and using a Solace Pivotal Tile on a local computer having enough resources.

+Click [here](#linux-deployment) for an overview of what the project will help you install if you are using a linux deployment.

-This is an overview of what this project will help you install if you are using a windows deployment: (on linux, the pcf dev vm will be inside the bosh-lite vm)
+Here is an overview of what this project will help you install if you are using a windows deployment:

 ![](resources/overview.png)